stefan-kolb/nucleus/README.md

 #### Communicate with an endpoint

+** THIS IS ONLY A SKETCH HOW IT SHALL WORK WHEN WE FINISHED THE IMPLEMENTATION**

+TODOs:
-**TODO: simplify this approach.
+- Simplify this approach.
 User does not have to know about app_domain.
-Find a way to utilize the config here.**
+Find a way to utilize the config here.
+- Provide authentication and then wrap calls as from within the API

+1) Acquire from manager with provided authentication, utilize config (import only once)
+2) Patch adapter, wrap each class with authentication repetition

 First, we need to acquire an adapter instance.
 Choose between one of the following classes:
 `Paasal::Adapters::V1::CloudControl`,